anshika-026/career-assistant/README.md

   PostgreSQL / AWS RDS).
 - Serve static files with `whitenoise` or a CDN/blob storage after running `python manage.py collectstatic`.
-- Store the `ANTHROPIC_API_KEY` and DB credentials as secrets, not in code.
+- Store the `GEMINI_API_KEY` and DB credentials as secrets, not in code.
+-